What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 Tiger

-Would you be able to say if tigre is masculine or feminine?
+Would you be able to tell if tigre is masculine or feminine?

-In fact, one of the nouns that you’ve seen right at the beginning of this article is a masculine noun: colore.
+In fact, one of the nouns you saw right at the beginning of this article is a masculine noun: colore.

 We say la tigre, with a feminine article, because the noun is feminine.